Standard Deviation Binomial Distribution: Overview

-Most textbooks in elementary statistics will ask you to find the standard deviation in the binomial probability distribution chapter.
+A binomial distribution is one of the simplest types of distributions in statistics.
+It’s a type of distribution where there is either success, or failure.
+For example, winning the lottery: or not winning the lottery.
+Most elementary statistics classes require you to find the standard deviation of the binomial distribution.
 This can be a challenge, because the variance and standard deviation formulas are daunting when you first look at them.
-This how to will tell you how to find a standard deviation for a binomial distribution in just a few steps.
+However, if you break the formulas down into steps, they don’t look as scary.
+This how to will tell you how to find a standard deviation binomial distribution in just a few steps.

 - Step 1: Find the mean.
-If you don’t know how, see how to find the mean using a probability distribution.
+If you don’t know how to find the mean, see how to find the mean of the probability distribution.

 - Step 4: Square the top number (X) in each column and multiply it by the bottom number in the column (P(X)).
 For example 0²*0.09 from the first column, 1²*0.07.
 Repeat for all columns.